bgamboa1/mVSOBase/doc/buyselldoc.rst

 Variable Capacities - Variable Prices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-All process, transmission and storage capacities are variable and determined at optimal total cost, prices are varying over the modelled timespan.
+All process, transmission and storage capacities are variable and determined at optimal total cost, prices are varying over the modeled timespan.

 When is electricity purchased?